digi2600/comfyui.workflow-Full-Image-Works/README.md

-Step 1:<br><br>
+Step 1:<br>
 First, start by selecting one of several different ways to start within the "Step 1" section 'Choose' box.<br>
 <br>
-👉Generate Image from Text.<br> By default, it will create a batch of 4 images.
+👉Generate Image from Text.<br> This is the most used, texted, and robust option.
+By default, it will create a batch of 4 images.
 <ul>
   <li>You have the "set" box where you can choose:</li>
     <ul>
-      <li>→the checkpoint, steps, cfg, and other normal settings, including the width and height.
+      <li>the checkpoint, steps, cfg, and other normal settings, including the width and height.
-      <li>→batch size should stay at 4, but I think 2 is doable, but not very tested.
+      <li>batch size should stay at 4, but I think 2 is doable, but not very tested.
-      <li>→Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
+      <li>Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
-      <li> →stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
+      <li>stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
       <li>✏️Vram debugging and clearing to increase speed and efficiency.</li>
     </ul>
    <li>The power lora loader by rgthree to load any lora's you wish.